 For serialization the code leverages the visitor pattern (see G4 patterns

 For deserialization the code mimics the same pattern by “visiting” the XML elements of the serialized expression and materializing the structures.

 The source code includes the source code of the

 which is used extensively in the unit tests.

-I hope you would agree that deserializing and running a serialized expression should be considered equal to running a downloaded unknown code.
-At least at the moment it is outside of the scope of this project to secure the expressions' serialization/deserialization
+I hope you would agree that deserializing and running a serialized expression is equal to running a downloaded code.
+It is outside of the scope of this project to secure the products of the expressions' serialization/deserialization process.
+However

-process.
-However there are well known standardized ways to secure (sign and possibly encrypt) an XML document.
-If you like this project and consider using it in your work, please, consider carefully the security requirements and environment in which it will
+Ciphers project has easy to use classes that encrypt and sign XML documents and elements.
+If you consider using this project in your work, please, also consider the security requirements and environment in which

-be placed.
+it will be placed.
 Make sure that you trust the source of the expressions, the communication lines, the storage, etc. that the serialized expressions goes through.
-Make sure that the source and the destination of the serialized expressions trust each other and can
+Make sure that the source and the destination of the serialized expressions trust each other